-As you know, VPF previously urged the Virginia Department of Labor and Industry (DOLI) not to promulgate the recently adopted Emergency Temporary Standard (ETS).
+As you know, VPF previously urged the Virginia Department of Labor and Industry (DOLI) not to promulgate the ETS last summer.
 We set forth our reasons for opposing the ETS in detailed comments to DOLI.
-We noted the changing scientific understanding of the Novel Coronavirus Disease 2019 (COVID-19) and contended that guidance issued by the Occupational Safety and Health Administration (OSHA) and the Centers for Disease Control and Prevention (CDC), which are updated with regularity, is the most appropriate mechanism to guide prevention measures.
+We noted the changing scientific understanding of the novel COVID-19 and contended that guidance issued by the OSHA and CDC, which are updated with regularity, is the most appropriate mechanism to guide prevention measures.